RyanBalfanz/mySyntenyPortal/README-qnsflow.md

 ## Usage

 ### Simple Combined Usage
 Once the virtual environment is created and the docker image is built, the combined data flow can be run.
 Start by navigating to the `/mySyntenyPortal` directory.

+First, ensure you are within the correct python3 environment.
+If not already within virtual environment, run

+`source qns/env/bin/activate`

 Then run the `run-from-qns.sh` script.
-Follow the following format,
+With the following format:

 `./run-from-qns.sh [.links filename] [.tab filename]`